Web-APPs-Nodejs/Russian-standard/README.md

 The application is a specific SSB: Extreme sport for passionate skiers, snowboarders and bikers.
 The users can find the best resources for sports events, cool pictures and shred stories.
 The Standard Web application have navigation Home/Events/Stories/Gallery/Contacts.
 Every user can have a private profile by Sign Up - Log in/Log out functionality.
 Have the option to login with facebook account.
-Evry user can add events, stories or pictures.
+Evry user can creating events or join to already present, add stories or pictures.
 Can leave comments above the pictures from Gallery section.
 The APP provide an option to have access to the most popular sites for online shops.
 Our application uses third-party API to Share status to Facebook, Linkedin, Twitter, etc...

 ###Deliverables
   * Record a short video showcasing your application - <a href="#">SSB: Extreme sport video</a>